Curbstone Presents - the American Road

 Painting by Carl Rakeman

-NOTE: As a young boy, whose Father was 55 years old when I was born, I heard stories of the old days.
-My Father told of how he navigated from New York to California on an Indian motorcylce just after World War I. He explained how they could ride in the rain when it was falling, as the drops seemed to help traction, but had to pull over when the road was just wet.
-One thing that stuck with me was his constant reference to the roads as MACADAM.
+NOTE: My Father was born in 1899, and was 54 years old when I was born.
+As a young boy, I heard stories of the "old days".
+My Father told of how he navigated from New York to California on an Indian motorcylce just after World War I. He explained how they could ride in the rain when it was falling, as the drops seemed to help traction, but had to pull over when the road was just wet, in those areas where they had actual roads.
+One thing that stuck with me was his reference to all roads as "MACADAM".
 So I did some research on the subject.
-This is a compilation of that research, and at the time, I did not collect the sources, as I was jsut doing for myself.
+This is a compilation of that research, and at the time, I did not collect the sources, as I was just doing for myself.
 Most of this appears to be gone now.
 ENJOY, and feel free to use any material you like.

 The first macadam surface in the United States was laid on the "Boonsborough Turnpike Road" between Hagerstown and Boonsboro, Maryland.
 By 1822, this section was the last unimproved gap in the great road leading from Baltimore on the Chesapeake Bay to Wheeling on the Ohio River.
 Stagecoaches using the road in winter needed 5 to 7 hours of travel to cover 10 miles.

 Construction specifications for the turnpike road incorporated those set forth by John Loudon McAdam of Scotland.
 After side ditches were dug, large rocks were picked and raked, then were broken "so as not to exceed 6 ounces in weight or to pass a two-inch ring."
 Compacting work for each of the three layers was quickened using a cast-iron roller, instead of allowing for compacting under traffic.

 In 1830, after 5 years of work, the 73-mile National Pike (or Cumberland Road) became the second American road to be built on the "McAdam principle."